 Standards for performance on the base indicators are also phased in over time.
 Table 1 shows past and future changes to the dropout rate standards in the accountability system.
 In 1994, annual Grade 7-12 dropout rates for the 1992-93 school year were used for Exemplary and Recognized ratings only.
 A dropout rate of 1 percent or less was required for a rating of Exemplary, and a rate of 3.5 percent or less was required for a rating of Recognized.
 In 1995, TEA began using annual dropout rates for all ratings categories.
 A dropout rate standard of 6.0 percent or less was established for a district rating of Accredited (now called Academically Acceptable) or a campus rating of Acceptable.
 More rigorous dropout standards are planned for the future.
-In 2001, and again in 2002, the maximum dropout rate allowed for a rating of Recognized or Academically Acceptable / Acceptable will be lowered by 0.5 percentage points.
+In 2001, the maximum dropout rates allowed for ratings of Recognized or Academically Acceptable/Acceptable were decreased to 3.0 percent and 5.5 percent, respectively.
+Each will decrease by another 0.5 percentage points in 2002.
 In 2004, longitudinal secondary school completion/student status rates will be incorporated in the accountability ratings.